higher average spend per customer with targeted offers

 Some emails are triggered by specific actions.
-For example, if a customer signs on to the Heathrow Airport Wi-Fi network, Adobe Campaign sends an email filled with relevant information about shops, restaurants and services available in the terminal where the user signed in.
+For example, if a customer signs on to the Heathrow Airport Wi-Fi network, Adobe Campaign sends an email filled with relevant information about shops, restaurants, and services available in the terminal where the user signed in.
 This can inspire customers to drop by a nearby store and spend time browsing while they wait for their flights.

-Adobe Campaign also personalises the look of newsletters delivered to members of Heathrow’s Rewards scheme.
+Adobe Campaign also personalizes the look of newsletters delivered to members of Heathrow’s Rewards scheme.
 While the average retail spend per customer is £8, the average Rewards member flies through Heathrow at least five times a year and spends an average of £140.
 This makes nurturing relationships with Rewards members a key element of revenue growth.

-Adobe Campaign pulls customer data from Adobe Audience Manager to identify the offers that will most resonate with customers and personalises newsletters for different audiences.
+Adobe Campaign pulls customer data from Adobe Audience Manager to identify the offers that will most resonate with customers and personalizes newsletters for different audiences.
 Some customers may receive news about a new luxury watch, while others may get an offer for a massage.
 By connecting key audiences with relevant offers, Heathrow can encourage greater engagement and revenue growth with its Rewards members.

-Personalisation through machine learning
+Personalization through machine learning

 “We don’t have the manpower to constantly monitor and adjust the performance for a high-volume area such as the Heathrow.com home page,” says Irvine.
 “We use the power of Adobe Sensei to intelligently automate our processes and achieve better results than our team can accomplish alone.
 We’re delivering more relevant offers to each customer, which improves conversions and revenue.”